Lightnet/sdl3_vulkan_flecs/README.md

     - ImGui module for UI.
     - Easy addition/removal of modules for debugging and configuration.

-- Window
+- SDL 3.x
     - resize window and vulkan swap render resize
     - need resize module call for event.

+- Vulkan
+    - resize viewport
+    -

 - Simple Triangle:
     - made into command buffer triangle system to handle render vulkan
     - module set up and render
     - hard code world context variable
+    - resize not added

 - ImGui Integration:
     - made into command buffer imgui system to handle render vulkan.
     - check for imgui initialization for input handler to prevent crashing.
     - This wrapper from imgui to cimgui for c++ wrapper to c.
     - hard code world context variable.
+    - resize added around ways

 - Freetype Render Text font "Hello World"
   - module for set up and render.
   - hard code world context variable
+  - resize added

 - Cube Mesh
   - module
-  -
+  - resize not added

 - Texture 2D
   - module
+  - resize not added

+- Flecs:
+    - Custom logging system using Flecs, still under development.
+    - add and remove entity not added for vulkan mesh or vertex buffer
+    - module setup and render are added for SDL and Vulkan as those main build area.
     -

-- Flecs Logging (WIP):
-    - Custom logging system using Flecs, still under development.

 - Planned Features:
-    - network
+    - network libs researching
-    - luajit
+    - luajit for entity handle script for off load?
     -

 # Requirements: